dropbox/llm-security/README.md

 cd src
 ```

-4. Navigate to `https://platform.openai.com/signup`.
+4. Navigate to the link `https://platform.openai.com/signup`.
 Create an account or log in.
 In the left sidebar, click API keys.
 Create a secret key if you don't have one already that you want to use.
 Copy and save your API Key.
 Insert your API in the following quotation depending on your platform:

 If you're using a Unix-based shell, such as Bash or Zsh (MacOS/Linux):